vs-vivek/Glassy_adhesion_dynamics/README.md

 # Anomalous cell migration

-#### Contained within this repository are two finite element analysis models used to implement the free-energy based approach for calculating the metabolic potential of a cell as outlined in the cited manuscript.
-The two models are separated based on the environment they recapitulate (2D vs 3D), but are built based upon the same physical implementation and running procedure.
+#### Contained within this repository are codes and data for generating migration trajectories on varying levels of viscosity and elasticity of the substrate and their analysis.
 ### This repository relates to the research publication "Sharma V. et al., Glassy adhesion dynamics govern transitions between sub-diffusive and super-diffusive cell migration on viscoelastic substrates, BioRxiv, 2025" (https: ).
 Please cite our paper if this code is used or modified for further use.
 ## System Requirements
 ### Operating system: